wael35nl/ISA-HTML-CSS-PreAssignment/README.md

   - Full-stack Trainer
     - Spain

-and contains links to register and contact details and social media, with a short description about the Academy.
+and contains links to register, contact details and social media, with a short description about the Academy.